Part-Aware Fine-grained Object Categorization using Weakly Supervised Part Detection Network: Conclusions

 \section{Conclusions}

 In this paper, we propose a novel Weakly Supervised Part Detection Network (PartNet) for part-aware fine-grained object categorization.
 Our PartNet contains two streams: the classification stream classifies part-level region proposals over subordinate categories; the detection stream selects discriminative proposals for the use of fine-grained object categorization.
-The image-level classification is obtained by the combination of region-level probabilities of the two streams.
+The image-level classification is obtained by the combination of region-level probabilities of the two streams, and meanwhile diverse part detectors can be learned in an end-to-end fashion under the image-level supervision.
 To prepare part-level region proposals for the PartNet, we design a simple Discretized Part Proposals method that utilizes the localization information in the feature maps directly.
-Experiments on the benchmark CUB-200-2011 \cite{cub2002011} and Oxford Flower 102 \cite{flowers} datasets demonstrate the efficacy of our proposed PartNet on fine-grained categorization and salient part detection.
-Especially our approach obtains the new state-of-the-art result on the CUB-200-2011 dataset when ground-truth part annotations are not available.
-We believe that such methods, that only need image categorization level supervision, are important for new fine-grained categorization tasks.
+Experiments on the benchmark datasets of CUB-200-2011 \cite{cub2002011}, Oxford Flower 102 \cite{flowers} and Oxford-IIIT Pet \cite{pets} demonstrate the efficacy of our proposed PartNet on fine-grained categorization and salient part detection.
+Especially our approach obtains the new state-of-the-art result on the CUB-200-2011 and Oxford-IIIT Pet datasets when ground-truth part annotations are not available.
+We believe that such methods, that only need image categorization level supervision are important for new fine-grained categorization tasks.

 \ifCLASSOPTIONcaptionsoff

 \fi